silvenon/generator-wbp/CONTRIBUTING.md

 ## React

-I chose React among other frameworks because it's simple, modern, and unobtrusive, which means that it can be combined with other frameworks.
+I chose React among other frameworks because it's:

+  * simple to understand and use
+  * unobtrusive, i.e. can be combined with other frameworks (if you're into that)
+  * easy to start with, Babel has built-in JSX support

 It worked great for me so far and is the only one for which I can say that I kinda-sorta mastered.

 I made it optional because there is a good chance you'll want something else, and removing it manually each time isn't trivial.